Hardware selection

 PC requirements

-- Supports Ubuntu 20.04 amd64 operating system.
+• Supports recent Ubuntu Linux Long Term Support (LTS) releases (amd64).
 This is currently our only supported platform.

-- Disk space and speed.
+• Disk space and speed.
 For realtime tracking, the tracking data is only modest in size and so no particularly high performance requirements exist.
-With Nvidia hardware that supports NVENC hardware-accelerated encoding (see below), compressed, H.264 encoded video can be saved to MP4 files with also only modest CPU and disk requirements are present.
+With hardware-accelerated H.264 encoding (see below), compressed video can be saved to MP4 files with only modest CPU and disk requirements.
 For streaming uncompressed, raw video to disk (with MP4 or the FMF format), very fast disks and lots of disk space are required.

 Camera requirements

-Currently, Basler cameras using the Pylon API are the only supported cameras.
-We plan to support cameras from Allied Vision using the Vimba API in late 2021 or 2022.
+Basler cameras using the Pylon API and Allied Vision cameras using the Vimba X API are supported.

 Basler cameras